dober-man/secure-k8s-gw-ce/README.md

 * Sets up Kubernetes components (e.g., kubeadm, kubelet, kubectl)
 * Configures networking and security settings
 * Initializes the Kubernetes cluster
-* Applies security best practices to the cluster configuration

 Note: Service discovery supports two types of auth; User or Service Account.
 This lab is built using Service Account Auth as the example.